LogansBrain/LogansBrain/README.md

 - I am familiar with PC/MS/DR-DOS, Windows, MacOS, and Linux.
 - I am interesting in systems programming, application development, DBMS, networking, and cyber security.
 - Lately I have been focused on learning Python, RUST, GoDot, and Go.
-- My homelab consists of several Windows/Apple/Linux workstations, a Linux/Apache/MariaDB/PHP and Linux/Flask/MongoDB/Python server for testing.
+- My homelab consists of several Windows/Apple/Linux workstations, a Linux (debian)/Apache/MariaDB/PHP server as well as a Linux (Ubuntu)/Flask/MongoDB/Python server for testing.

 <!---
 LogansBrain/LogansBrain is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.